wytyang00/undertale_deltarune_soundtrack_generator/README.md

 Oh, by the way, I decided not to use the medley.
 The complete ost midi file is long and good enough for training.
 I'm planning to augment it later, anyway.

+---
 ### Oct 7th 2018 (just before my bed time)

-Inspired by music generation project videos by [carykh on YouTube](https://www.youtube.com/user/carykh), I decided to do something similar with one of my favorite game soundtrack: Undertale OST.
+Inspired by videos by [carykh on YouTube](https://www.youtube.com/user/carykh), I decided to do something similar with one of my favorite game soundtrack: Undertale OST.

 After creating the repo, I looked for the right midi files and I found 2 great midi files (one of which had the entire soundtrack played with piano and the other being a shorter medley).
 Both of them have only piano tracks, which simplifies my job, and are long enough (I hope) to train my neural networks on.